Graham-Cassidy health care bill to replace ObamaCare: What is it

 Trump also promised Wednesday night that the bill contains a plan to include coverage for those with pre-existing conditions, an oft-repeated criticism of the bill by critics, including talk show host Jimmy Kimmel.

-The legislation is largely seen as a last-ditch effort by the Republicans to make good on their years-long promise to replace ObamaCare.
+The legislation is largely seen as a Hail Mary pass by the Republicans to make good on their years-long promise to replace ObamaCare.

 Senate Republicans are scrambling ahead with the new plan since they have until September 30 to advance it using a special procedure to avoid a filibuster.